unknown-flowers/site/content/posts/love_letters.md

 ### Poems (we will never read)

 The term of writing poetry is wrong.
 Its just writing down a thought.
-A result of a thought process or gedankenexperi- ment in a hypothetical parallel reality, phrasing it in a way that its obviousness is obvious.
+A result of a thought process or gedankenexperiment in a hypothetical parallel reality, phrasing it in a way that its obviousness is obvious.
 Writing it down is at most documenting and archiving it in an external brain, sharing it’s thoughts with others.
 Or not.
 The process leading to this thought is a reflection of the way someone lives and thinks.
 Thus, poetry is not an act of writing but living.

 A poem existed before someone thought it, it just waits to be decoded.
-Their patterns exist all around us, in the subway, on the street, in the clouds, on Sentinel Island, in the grocery store, in you and me, in network protocols, in silicon chips, in π or e, in patterns and numbers, entropy, distortion, symmetrie, in animals, in olive trees, black ho- les and the planets, in a birds view, under a microscope, in bodies, porn, music, in death and birth, probably every- where.
+Their patterns exist all around us, in the subway, on the street, in the clouds, on Sentinel Island, in the grocery store, in you and me, in network protocols, in silicon chips, in π or e, in patterns and numbers, entropy, distortion, symmetrie, in animals, in olive trees, black holes and the planets, in a birds view, under a microscope, in bodies, porn, music, in death and birth, probably everywhere.
 Hence, poetry is not an act of writing but reading.
-Reading the (not) obvious and phrasing and connecting it in the (not) obvious way, to the context it currently ap- pears in, to the person it appears in.
+Reading the (not) obvious and phrasing and connecting it in the (not) obvious way, to the context it currently appears in, to the person it appears in.
 Like this person and context a poem might be transient and ephemeral and may disappear at any time along with them.
-Likely, the very sa- me poem will re-appear in different times and contexts and might get decoded accordingly anew, with new tools, new language, new thoughts, as soon as its pattern is obvious to someone.
+Likely, the very same poem will re-appear in different times and contexts and might get decoded accordingly anew, with new tools, new language, new thoughts, as soon as its pattern is obvious to someone.